-- 25.1.
-Prepare a public art plan that: - $\circ$ is authored by a professional curator with experience and knowledge of the area - is developed in consultation with the City of Sydney, the City's Public Art Advisory Panel, key cultural stakeholders and the community - allows for individual, meaningful and iterative one on one consultation with the above groups - identifies opportunities and an overarching conceptual approach/curatorial rationale for the precinct - proposes a sound methodology for the selection, commissioning and delivery of public art as part of future development applications in a way that ensures the strategic intent, vision, artistic integrity and quality of all public artworks is maintained throughout this process - ensures that adequate checks and balances are in place to achieve best practice outcomes - outlines a budget for public art that allows for best practice outcomes that will contribute to the future public life in Waterloo, and - clarifies the lifespan of the artwork and process for decommissioning as well as ownership, funding and responsibility for ongoing maintenance of all artworks. - 25.2.
-Demonstrate how it is consistent with: - an overall curatorial strategy and urban design strategy for the area covered by the Central to Eveleigh Urban Transformation Strategy, and - the City of Sydney's Public Art Strategy, Public Art Policy, Guidelines for Public Art in Private Developments and Guidelines for Acquisitions and Deaccessions.
+- the future public life in Waterloo, and - clarifies the lifespan of the artwork and process for decommissioning as well as ownership, funding and responsibility for ongoing maintenance of all artworks. - 2625.2 Demonstrate how it is consistent with: - an overall curatorial strategy and urban design strategy for the area covered by the Central to Eveleigh Urban Transformation Strategy [Link - REDWatch], and - the City of Sydney's Public Art Strategy [Link REDWatch], Public Art Policy [Link REDWatch], Guidelines for Public Art in Private Developments [Link REDWatch] and Guidelines for Acquisitions and Deaccessions.
+[Link REDWatch]

-26. Consultation
+27. 26.
+Consultation

-- 26.1.
-During the preparation of the study undertake an appropriate and justified level of consultation with Council, other relevant State and Federal government agencies, nongovernment service providers and community stakeholders. - 26.2.
-Align consultation with IAP2 core values and demonstrate guiding principles of community engagement including integrity, clarity, scope and purpose, inclusiveness, accessibility to all those affected, genuine dialogue and open discussion and opportunity for influence.

-- 26.3.
-Consultation is to be evaluated against its appropriateness, reach and achievement of intended consultation outcomes. - 26.4.
-Consultation is to address key aspects of the proposal including spatial arrangement of development, staging, open space, amenity, transport, community facilities and community resilience to manage change. - 26.5.
-Include a capacity building and education process to prepare communities and community groups to participate in the planning process. - 26.6.
-Engage with relevant target groups including housing tenants, tenants with complex needs, Aboriginal and Torres Strait Islander community, linguistically and culturally diverse communities, neighbouring residents, landowners, workers and students, local businesses, local community organisations and local service providers through appropriate, independent, safe and culturally respectful channels. - 26.7.
-Adequate and ongoing consultation with the local Aboriginal and Torres Strait Islander community is recommended, particularly for heritage assessments and Social Sustainability Assessment and Economic Development, Local Retail and Services Study (see section 23). - 26.8.
-Provide a summary report of the general outcomes of early consultation and how the outcomes have been incorporated into the proposal (or justification where outcomes have not been incorporated into the proposal). - 26.9.
+- 2726.1.
+During the preparation of the study undertake an appropriate and justified level of consultation with Council, other relevant State and Federal government agencies, non-government service providers and community stakeholders. - 2726.2.
+Align consultation with IAP2 core values and demonstrate guiding principles of community engagement including integrity, clarity, scope and purpose, inclusiveness, accessibility to all those affected, genuine dialogue and open discussion and opportunity for influence. - 2726.3.
+Consultation is to be evaluated against its appropriateness, reach and achievement of intended consultation outcomes. - 2726.4.
+Consultation is to address key aspects of the proposal including spatial arrangement of development, staging, open space, amenity, transport, community facilities and community resilience to manage change. - 2726.5.
+Include a capacity building and education process to prepare communities and community groups to participate in the planning process. - 2726.6.
+Engage with relevant target groups including housing tenants, tenants with complex needs, Aboriginal and Torres Strait Islander community, linguistically and culturally diverse communities, neighbouring residents, landowners, workers and students, local businesses, local community organisations and local service providers through appropriate, independent, safe and culturally respectful channels. - 27.7.
+Host at least 2 (two) workshops, to be professionally facilitated, which involve private landowners, the Department and Council with the intent of understanding private landowner aspirations and how they will be considered as part of the proposal.
+The timing of workshops is to be agreed at the earliest opportunity with the Department and Council in order to allow workshop outcomes to inform the Vision and Options for the project. - 27.8.
+26.7.
+Adequate and ongoing consultation with the local Aboriginal and Torres Strait Islander community is recommended, particularly for heritage assessments and Social Sustainability Assessment and Economic Development, Local Retail and Services Study (see section 2423). - 27.9.
+26.8.
+Provide a summary report of the general outcomes of early consultation and how the outcomes have been incorporated into the proposal (or justification where outcomes have not been incorporated into the proposal).
+The report should contain a specific section summarising the outcomes of private landowner workshops demonstrating how the findings from these workshops have been considered as part of the proposal, and how the proposal results in a fair and impartial distribution of development potential between private and government-owned land. - 27.10.
+26.9.
 Provide evidence of consultation (including letters, minutes of meetings, charrette/drop in event summaries and formal advice) with Council, government agencies and adjoining land owners.